 When the intention of questioning our work regarding Eid is to justify other forms of cruelty to animals, such as chaining captive elephants or torturing bulls, there isn’t much to be said, because in those cases, the question isn’t coming from a place of genuine concern for animals.
-Similarly, sadly, and notably, many questioning our work don’t appear to be concerned about any other form of cruelty to animals besides Eid, which raises the issue of whether their focus on Eid has anything to do with animals at all.
-Individuals who question our work while continuing to eat meat must also engage in self-reflection, because goats and other animals are killed in slaughterhouses and at roadside markets every day, just as cruelly as the way in which they’re butchered on the streets for Eid – and we believe that all of these practices must end.
-And, last but not least, those questioning us should understand that our mandate is to work to stop all animal abuse, including, but not limited to, animal sacrifice for Eid.
+Similarly, sadly, and notably, many people who question our work don’t appear to be concerned about any other form of cruelty to animals besides Eid, which raises the issue of whether their focus on Eid has anything to do with animals at all.
+Individuals who question our work while continuing to eat meat must also engage in self-reflection, because goats and other animals are killed in slaughterhouses and at roadside markets every day just as cruelly as the way in which they’re butchered on the streets for Eid – and we believe that all of these practices must end.
+And last but not least, those questioning us should understand that our mandate is to work to stop all animal abuse, including, but not limited to, animal sacrifice for Eid.

 Those who are genuinely interested in learning how we work to stop animal sacrifice for Eid, please read on.

 PETA India is a vegan advocacy organisation every day of the year, not just on days that are observed as Muslim holidays.
 Our motto reads, in part, that “animals are not ours to eat or wear”.
 By encouraging vegan living, we help to stop the slaughter of animals for those purposes.
 To clarify, vegans are vegetarians who refrain from consuming any foods derived from animals, because, for example, the beef industry is able to exist largely because the dairy industry supplies it with animals to kill.

 Many Muslim vegetarians and vegans celebrate Eid without slaughtering animals, as shown in the video below, and we encourage everyone to do the same.